Kennington Common: Early history

-In 1600, the common was bounded on the south west by Vauxhall Creek.
-The common extended over marshy land to the south west of the Roman road called Stane Street, now Kennington Park Road.
+In 1600, the common was bounded on the south west by Vauxhall Creek, and extended over marshy land to the south west of the Roman road called Stane Street, now Kennington Park Road.
 There is a 1660 record of a common keeper being paid for grazing.
 In 1661, the Vauxhall Pleasure Gardens were laid out nearby (its location is noted as the Vauxhall End at The Oval).
 The large open space was often used for a variety of purposes by people living on the south bank of the River Thames.